DavidPickles/jottings-pub/book-club-record.md

 - Introductory chapter seemed hasitly written, but the rest of the book a good though depressing read.

 #### Jean Baudrillard *The Spirit of Teorrism*
+rating: 5
+- Can't pretend much as stayed with me apart from a fairly positive buzz.

 #### Ulrich Beck *Risk Society: Towards a New Modernity*

 #### Sarah-Jayne Blakemore *Inventing ourselves: The Secret Life of the Teenage Brain. *
 rating: 5
-- I didn't really get this book - I'm afraid not much has stayed with me...
+- Recent research on teenage development.
+- Unfortunately geriatic decay means I can't remember much.

 #### Mark Blyth *Austerity: The History of Dangerous Idea*
 rating: 6